project-chip/zap/docs/external-helpers.md

 ### Example

-In the previous SDK design, an SDK helper might query ZAP for attributes related to a cluster.
-The API call might look like this:
+In the provided code snippet, the SDK receives an API object containing "attributes" which invokes a query.
+In the event of a query name change, the ZAP developer updates the API, relieving the SDK developer from making any adjustments:

 ```javascript
 /**